JanaLasser/new-ontology-of-truth/README.md

 Collection of Twitter user accounts associated with members of the U.S. congress is accompished in the script `get_US_politician_twitter_accounts.ipynb`.
 We combine lists of accounts from different sources such as [socialseer](https://www.socialseer.com), manually inspect and clean the data and download the account profiles using the Twitter API.
 Account information is stored in the file `users/US_politician_twitter_accounts_clean.csv` for later ingestion by `wrangle_data.ipynb`.

 ### Collecting user timelines
 Next, we collect the timelines of all tweets from all accounts in the script `get_US_politician_twitter_timelines.ipynb`.
-Since we are interested in tweets from November 6, 2010 to March 16, 2022, we make use of access to historic tweets via the academiv Twitter v2 API access.
+Since we are interested in tweets from November 6, 2010 to December 31, 2022, we make use of access to historic tweets via the academiv Twitter v2 API access.
 We use the Python library [twarc](https://twarc-project.readthedocs.io/en/latest/twarc2_en_us/) to collect the tweets and store them after some basic cleaning steps.
-Cleaned timelines are stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_clean.csv.gzip` for later ingestion by `wrangle_data.ipynb`.
+Cleaned timelines are stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_clean.csv.gzip` for later ingestion by `wrangle_data.ipynb`.

 A large part of our research relies on the quality of links shared by Congress Members.
 A large number of URLs are shared in shortened form, using a link shortening service such as bit.ly.
 We have also observed that links to low-quality websites are much more likely to be shortened than links to high-quality sites.
 We therefore follow all shortened links to retrieve their true domain.
 We identify shortened links using a [data base of link shorteners](https://github.com/boutetnico/url-shorteners).
 In addition, we manually inspect all domains that were tweeted > 100 times and look for additional link shortening services that were not contained in the initial data base of shorteners.
 The thus retrieved "unraveled" URLs are stored in the file `urls/US_unraveled_urls.csv.xz` for later ingestion by `wrangle_data.ipynb`.